aspose-total/Aspose.Total-Products/total/en/python-net/conversion/pst-to-dot/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PST to DOT?</h2>

+The PST (Personal Storage Table) format is a proprietary file format used by Microsoft Outlook to store emails, contacts, calendar items, tasks, and other data.
+It is a single file that stores all the data in a single place.
+On the other hand, the DOT (Document Template) format is a file format used by Microsoft Word to store documents.
+It is a template that can be used to create new documents.
+Converting PST to DOT allows users to access their Outlook data in a Word document, making it easier to view, edit, and share.

-For a Python developer, who is trying to add a PST to DOT conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word DOT format.
+<h2>How Aspose.Total Helps for PST to DOT Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs that make it easy to automate the conversion process from PST to DOT using Python.
+It is a two step process, firstly load Email and render it into HTML via Aspose.Email for Python via .NET.
+Secondly load the converted HTML using Aspose.Words for Python via .NET and save it into respective Word DOT format.
+This makes it easy for Python developers to add PST to DOT conversion feature within their applications.

 {{% /blocks/products/pf/feature-page-summary %}}